Car dependency: Description

 In many modern cities, automobiles are convenient and sometimes necessary to move easily.
-When it comes to automobile use, there is a spiraling effect where traffic congestion produces the 'demand' for more and bigger roads and the removal of 'impediments' to traffic flow.
-Examples of such impediments can for instance be pedestrians, cyclists, signalized crossings, traffic lights, various forms of street-based public transit such as buses and trams, or even houses, parks and recreational arenas.
+When it comes to automobile use, there is a spiralling effect where traffic congestion produces the demand for more and bigger roads and the removal of impediments to automobile traffic flow.
+Examples of such impediments can for instance be pedestrians, cyclists, signalised crossings, traffic lights, various forms of street-based public transit such as buses and trams, or even houses, parks and recreational arenas.

 These measures make automobile use more advantageous at the expense of other modes of transport, inducing greater traffic volumes.
 Additionally, the urban design of cities adjusts to the needs of automobiles in terms of movement and space.
 Buildings are replaced by parking lots.
 Open-air shopping streets are replaced by enclosed shopping malls.
 Walk-in banks and fast-food stores are replaced by drive-in versions of themselves that are inconveniently located for pedestrians.
 Town centers with a mixture of commercial, retail, and entertainment functions are replaced by single-function business parks, 'category-killer' retail boxes, and 'multiplex' entertainment complexes, each surrounded by large tracts of parking.

 These kinds of environments require automobiles to access them, thus inducing even more traffic onto the increased road space.
 This results in congestion, and the cycle above continues.
 Roads get ever bigger, consuming ever greater tracts of land previously used for housing, manufacturing, and other socially and economically useful purposes.
-Public transit becomes less viable and socially stigmatized, eventually becoming a minority form of transportation.
+Public transit becomes less viable and socially stigmatised, eventually becoming a minority form of transportation.
 People's choices and freedoms to live functional lives without the use of the car are greatly reduced.
 Such cities are automobile-dependent.

 Automobile dependency is seen primarily as an issue of environmental sustainability due to the consumption of non-renewable resources and the production of greenhouse gases responsible for global warming.
 It is also an issue of social and cultural sustainability.
 Like gated communities, the private automobile produces physical separation between people and reduces the opportunities for unstructured social encounters that is a significant aspect of social capital formation and maintenance in urban environments.